-- operates with flexibility between assembly/process stations; - operates machinery and equipment requiring the exercise of skills knowledge and discretion beyond that of an employee at level MP2; - basic tracing and sketching skills; - receives, despatches, distributes, sorts, checks, packs (other than repetitive packing in a standard container or containers in which such are ordinarily sold), documents and records details relating to goods, materials and components; - basic inventory control in the context of a production process; - basic keyboard skills; - operation of mobile equipment including forklifts, hand trolleys, pallet trucks and overhead cranes; - measures accurately using gauges and meters; - maintains records; - operates mixing and milling machines or similar machinery requiring set-up skills.
+- operates with flexibility between assembly/process stations; - operates machinery and equipment requiring the exercise of skill knowledge and discretion beyond that of an employee at level MP 2; - basic tracing and sketching skills; - receives, despatches, distributes, sorts, checks, packs (other than repetitive packing in a standard container or containers in which such are ordinarily sold), documents and records details relating to goods, materials and components; - basic inventory control in the context of a production process; - basic keyboard skills; - measures accurately using gauges and meters; - maintains records; - operates mixing and milling machines or similar machinery requiring set-up skills.

-An employee at this level performs work above and beyond the skills of an employee at MP3 level and to the level of their training for this level including appropriate certification.
+An employee at this level performs work above and beyond the skills of an employee at MP 3 level and to the level of their training for this level including appropriate certification.

-- (a) is able to understand detailed instructions and work from procedures; - (b) is able to co-ordinate work in a team environment under limited supervision; - (c) is responsible for quality of own work; - (d) possesses sound interpersonal and communication skills; - (e) operates a forklift as a primary responsibility.
+- (a) Is able to understand detailed instructions and work from procedures. - (b) Is able to co-ordinate work in a team environment under limited supervision. - (c) Is responsible for quality of own work. - (d) Possesses sound interpersonal and communication skills.